 What are RED Fridays and what do they mean?

 If you are looking for red shirt ideas?
 There are plenty on Pinterest!
 Want to have a custom shirt made?
-There are so many wives who do this as a home business.
-Ask around your unit or your base to see if you can support a local small business while supporting your service member. 🙂
+There are so many military spouses and veterans who do this as a home business.
+Ask around your unit or your base to see if you can support a local small business while supporting your service member.